 One concern is that extensive use might increase the risk of bacterial resistance to antibiotics, a legitimate concern.
 While there does not appear to be any direct harm to humans, it is true that relying on antibiotics and using them heavily in animals does increase the number of bacterial species in the world with resistance to antibiotics.
 Thus, there may be an indirect concern for human health there.

 Common Questions About Whether Organic Food is Better

 Organic food is required to be labeled; however, it was found in studies that most organic foods are as dangerous or more so for the environment than non-organic.
-There is very little evidence that organic equals more nutritious and while organic animal products are more humanely kept, the vegetables contain as much or more pesticides and both contribute to enormous greenhouse gas emissions.
+There is very little evidence that organic equals more nutritious and while organic animal products are more humanely kept, the vegetables contain as many or more pesticides and both contribute to enormous greenhouse gas emissions.

 Organic food is 10-30% more expensive than non-organic food due to many reasons: the farms are smaller (leading to lower yields); they are more regulated and thus require more money for red tape; they’re less protected from diseases (leading to more yield issues), and they cannot rely on cheap synthetic materials and so must source higher-priced pesticides and equipment.

 Some people feel that you should eat organic, at least meats, because organic meats have far fewer hormones and antibiotics to transfer to you.
 The vegetables often lack preservatives and use fewer pesticides.